Elucidation/mapf-multiagent-robot-planning/README.md

 # Automated Warehouse & Multi-agent path planning

-*The [wiki](https://github.com/Elucidation/mapf-multiagent-robot-planning/wiki) contains the most recent information on this project.
-[Potentially live demo](http://warehouse.tetralark.com/)*
+*The [wiki](https://github.com/Elucidation/mapf-multiagent-robot-planning/wiki) contains the most recent information and videos ([1K robots!](https://github.com/Elucidation/mapf-multiagent-robot-planning/assets/434925/e7c71c64-2af6-4b10-a2c1-b1b9d197078e)) on this project.
+[Potentially live demo on GCP](http://warehouse.tetralark.com/)*

 What all goes into logistics?
 I explore this by building a simulated automated warehouse and the systems needed to consolidate orders with multiple agents.